Level 1 – Foundation Phase

 What Changes

-• Add 2 reps per set where appropriate
+• Add 2 reps per exercise if form stays strong

 Dumbbell Row (Kneeling)